nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 p -pn Mycelium Desktop -e spiderman@gmail.com -src fiverr.com
 ```

+You will also discover that all command names in Mycelium are at most two
+characters long.
+This terseness is *intentional* to allow for faster
+keystrokes.

 ### A note on dates

 Some arguments are in the form of dates.
 For these, Mycelium only accepts input